 It should be noted, however, that many people do not get the automatic discharge in bankruptcy, which can extend the length of time between bankruptcy filing and discharge by several years.

 Are You Willing to Give Up Your Assets?

 The biggest disadvantage in bankruptcy is that you will be forced to surrender most of your assets to your trustee for distribution to your creditors.
 There are some exemptions that allow you to keep basic necessities and tools that you need for your employment.
 Still, you will give up many of your personal possessions, including property such as a home.

 Bankruptcy also sets a cap on how much you are allowed to earn while you are in bankruptcy protection.
 Once you file for bankruptcy, you will be required to make surplus monthly income payments if your income is $200 greater than the limit on earnings set by the superintendent of bankruptcy.
-Having to make these payments will extend the length of time you are in bankruptcy, forcing you to spend more by the time your bankruptcy is discharged than you might have to spend on a consumer proposal.
+Having to make these payments will extend the length of time you are in bankruptcy.
+This forces you to spend more by the time your bankruptcy is discharged.

 Consumer Proposal or Bankruptcy?